-As of December 31, 2015, the Fire District had a total debt outstanding of \$400,000.
-This debt consists of an Inter-Local Service Agreement with the Township of East Brunswick.
-This agreement was activated when the Fire District took the first draw of \$500,000, against a total agreed amount of \$2,000,000.
+As of December 31, 2016, the Fire District had a total debt outstanding of \$925,000.
+This debt consists of two (2) Inter-Local Service Agreements with the Township of East Brunswick.
+The first agreement was activated when the Fire District took the first draw of \$500,000, against a total agreed amount of \$2,000,000.
 This obligation is for the Capital Improvement Project for the Riva Avenue Firehouse.
-See Note 5 in the notes to financial statements for additional information.
+The second agreement was activated when the Fire District took \$625,000 in August of 2016 for the purchase of a 2016 Pierce Arrow Rescue Truck.
+See Note 5 in the Notes to Financial Statements for additional information.